OpenInterpreter/open-interpreter/README.md

 Open Interpreter overcomes these limitations by running in a stateful Jupyter notebook on your local environment.
 It has full access to the internet, isn't restricted by time or file size, and can utilize any package or library.

 **Open Interpreter combines the power of GPT-4's Code Interpreter with the flexibility of your local development environment.**

-## Safety Notice

-Since generated code is executed in your local environment, it can interact with your files and system settings, potentially leading to unexpected outcomes like data loss or security risks.

-**Open Interpreter will ask for confirmation before executing any code.**

-You can run `interpreter --no_confirm` or set `interpreter.no_confirm = True` to bypass this confirmation, in which case:

-- Be cautious when requesting commands that modify files or system settings.
-- Watch Open Interpreter like a self-driving car, and be prepared to end the process by closing your terminal.
-- Consider running Open Interpreter in a restricted environment like Google Colab or Replit.
-These environments are more isolated, reducing the risks associated with executing arbitrary code.

-For added security, Open Interpreter also respects `interpreter.forbidden_commands`, a list of potentially harmful commands that are disallowed by default.
-You can modify this list, but do so with caution.

 ## Commands